 From habits and routines to make sure you always have certain things on hand, to tips for saving dishes as you cook up a storm, and even “recipes” you will be able to cook by heart, this book will help you have the real food lifestyle you want without compromising the food your family loves.

-I’ve been working on this one behind the scenes for about two years now, no kidding.
-Recipe testers were trying things out for me in December of 2010 after readers sent me some of the “old favorites” to try to reverse engineer for real food.
+I worked on this book behind the scenes for about two years, no kidding.
+Recipe testers were trying things out for me after readers sent me some of the “old favorites” to try to reverse engineer for real food.

 It’s been fun tweaking others’ family recipes and then sending them back to see what the families think.
 Our family has discovered a few new favorites, that’s for sure!